sanjaykmenon/aws_de/week_1_data_ingestion/week_1_readme.md

 Scenario:

  - A CSV file will be uploaded to an S3 bucket everyday.
 When the file is dropped, a Lambda function is triggered that converts the CSV file to Parquet format and stores it in another S3 bucket.

+ Infrastructure:
+  - Source S3 bucket where the CSV file is uploaded
+  - Destination S3 bucket where the Parquet file is stored
+  - Lambda function to convert the CSV file to Parquet format
+  - EventBridge rule to trigger the Lambda function when a new file is uploaded to the source bucket
+  - IAM role for the Lambda function to access the source and destination buckets